invi-bhagyesh/lateGAN/README.md

-# Latent Space Manipulation using Conditional GAN (cGAN)
+# Latent Space Manipulation using Deep Convolution GAN (dcGAN)

 ## Overview
-This project explores **latent space manipulation** in Generative Adversarial Networks (GANs) using a **Conditional GAN (cGAN)** architecture.
+This project explores **latent space manipulation** in Generative Adversarial Networks (GANs) using a **Deep convolution GAN (dcGAN)** architecture.
 The goal is to control and modify the generated outputs by navigating and altering points in the latent space, conditioned on specific class labels or attributes.

 Latent space manipulation enables:
 - Generating diverse samples conditioned on input attributes.